 The present paper summarizes information on the distribution, catch rates, length frequencies, maturity stages, and parasite (Lernaeocera branchialis) infestation of cod collected from these inshore areas during the December 1995 and April 1996 studies.
 An age-length key is given for samples collected during December 1995.
-Findings are also compared with recent data from cod collected during the regular autumn surveys in Div.
-2J and 3KL (Shelton et al., MS 1996).
-Information on the bathymetry and environmental conditions (temperature and salinity) within the sampled areas is also presented.
+Findings are also compared with recent data from cod collected during the regular fall surveys of 2J-3KL (Shelton et al. 1996).
+Information on the bathymetry and environmental conditions within the sampled areas is also presented.